-In accordance with Government Auditing Standards, we have also issued our report dated June 6, 2024 on our consideration of the Residential Services' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Residential Services' internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Residential Services' internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated June 26, 2025 on our consideration of Residential Services' internal controls over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, and other matters.
+The purpose of that report is to describe the scope of our testing of internal controls over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Residential Services' internal controls over financial report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Residential Services' internal controls over financial reporting and compliance.